UofL Garden Commons: Eating healthier and being self-sustainable on campus (The Louisville Cardinal, March 8, 2019)

-- The students were inspired to take an under-utilized small parcel of green space behind the building and turn it into a living, productive, and engaging “Horticulture Zone.”
-What had once been an uninviting patch of grass that had to be mowed regularly with fossil fuels is being transitioned into an inviting outdoor gathering space beside our historic apple tree.
+- The students were inspired to take an under-utilized small lawn behind the building and turn it into a living, productive, and engaging “Horticulture Zone.”
+What had once been an uninviting patch of grass that had to be mowed regularly with fossil fuels was transitioned into an inviting outdoor gathering space beside our historic apple tree.

-- The space is used to grow fresh, delicious produce on fruit trees (peach, apple, and native serviceberry, pawpaw & persimmon) and in four raised beds filled with rich, organic compost made by volunteers on campus from food waste collected both on and off campus.
+- The space is used to grow fresh, delicious produce available to the community in our mini orchard (peach, apple, fig, and native serviceberry, pawpaw, hazelnuts, and maypops) and in four raised beds filled with rich, organic compost made by volunteers on campus from food waste collected both on and off campus.

-- After an abundant first growing season in 2013, three rain barrels were installed and the new garden was formally dedicated during on Campus Sustainability Day, October 23, 2013.
+- After an abundant first growing season in 2013, the new garden was formally dedicated during on Campus Sustainability Day, October 23, 2013.
 The dedication ceremony was a highlight of UofL Sustainability Week and included the harvest of over 100 pounds of sweet potatoes grown in just one of the raised beds!
 Read the story: (UofL Today, Oct.
 22, 2013)

 Preschool children at UofL's Early Learning Campus on W. Bloom Street learn about gardening from seed to harvest.
 The facility has featured a roof garden and greenhouse with vegetable beds since its opening.
 Once the UPA Horticulture Zone was created across the street in 2013, the children were taken on regular field trips to help plant seeds and taste the harvest.
 In spring 2016, UofL's lacrosse team helped install additional raised beds around the street-level outdoor play area so that kids can watch things grow as they play each day.